rmc-team/rmc-team.github.io/docs/patching-macos-to-run-on-unsupported-macs.md

 ---
-title: Patching macOS to run on unsupported Macs
+title: Docs
 ---

+## Patching macOS to run on unsupported Macs

 ### Who am I?
 My name is Julian Fairfax and I’m the founder and leader of Research, Modification, Customization, and it’s team of researchers, developers, and more.